lsst-dm/dm_dev_guide/services/lsst-dev7.rst

 GPFS Directory Spaces
 =====================

-GPFS is available under :file:`/gpfs/fs0/` on  the ``Verification Cluster``.
-For convenience the bind mounts  :file:`/scratch`  ,  :file:`/datasets` ,  and :file:`/software`
-have been created to provide views into corresponding spaces under this directory.
+GPFS is available on the login node ``lsst-dev7`` and on all of the compute nodes of the ``Verification Cluster``.
+For convenience the bind mounts  :file:`/scratch`  ,  :file:`/datasets` ,  and :file:`/software`  have been created to provide views into corresponding spaces in GPFS.
 Users will find directories

 :file:`/scratch/<username>`

 ready and available for use.
 The per user :file:`/scratch` space is volatile with a 180 day purge policy and is not backed up.

-Complementing the scratch space, users also have available a 'GPFS home' space :file:`/gpfs/fs0/home/<username>` for more permanent work space and storage.
-The system roadmap projects these spaces replacing the current NFS home directories as $HOME, but this transition has not yet been scheduled.

 Project managed datasets will be stored within the :file:`/datasets` space.
-GPFS has a capacity of 300 TB and :file:`/datasets` , :file:`/scratch`, and the 'GPFS home' directories are each allocated a siginficant fraction of the total.
+The population of :file:`/datasets` with reference data collections is still in the early stages; a first example is the SDSS DR7 Stripe82 data, which can be found at

+:file:`/datasets/stripe82/dr7/runs`

 .. _lsst-dev7-stack: